 Because Jesus Christ offered his perfect life as the final and supreme sacrifice for the sins of humanity, there is no longer a need for animal sacrifice for sin.
 However, there is still a need for the forgiveness of sin when it is committed.

-It is very important to understand and consider the awesome privilege that one has in going to the Father in prayer.
-Although the Father has made a provision to occasionally be attentive to the prayers of those whom he has not called to salvation during this age and will sometimes grant their requests through some mechanism that he has not disclosed in scripture (through Christ, angels, or some other method), it is clear that the only humans that he personally gives an audience to are those whom he has personally called to salvation through the blood of Jesus Christ (Jn.6:44,65).
+It is important to understand and consider the awesome privilege one has in going to the Father in prayer.
+Although the Father has made a provision to occasionally be attentive to the prayers of those whom he has not called to salvation during this age and will sometimes grant their requests through some mechanism he has not disclosed in scripture (through Christ, angels, or some other method), it is clear that the only humans that he personally gives an audience to are those whom he has personally called to salvation through the blood of Jesus Christ (Jn.6: 44,65).

-Although the Father's children may speak to him through the authority of Jesus Christ or use an authorization that he has authorized us to use through the office and authority of Jesus Christ, there are prerequisites that a person must fulfill before speaking to him or using any authorization.
+Although the Father's children may speak to him through the authority of Jesus Christ or use some other authorization through the office and authority of Jesus Christ, there are prerequisites that a person must fulfill before speaking to him or using any authorization.
 Some of these prerequisites are true belief in him and his son, having faith and works, and doing things according to his will.

 "These things I have written to you that believe on the name of the Son of God; that you may know that you have eternal life, and that you may believe on the name of the Son of God" (1.Jn.5:13 KJV).

 John says that a person must believe on the name of Christ in order to have eternal life.
 Understanding what John is saying is the key to knowing how to make a powerful request to the Father, how to have confidence that he hears our request, and how to perform supernatural works through the power of the holy spirit.